 The fix: There are two options if you have the wrong local scheme.
 Either change the local date scheme in your spreadsheet program or create the date string not as format date but as format text - for this, if you use Excel, use the formula concat().

-#4 Bug: Duplicate data in firm or market files
+#3 Bug: Duplicate data in firm or market files

 Example of the bug: |

-Why this issue arises: This issue may arise when combining multiple data time series of the same index or firm given - which may be required if you have multiple events of the same firm/index in your sample.
-EST does not allow for duplicate data since it cannot decide which of the entries should be the right one. |
+Why this issue arises: This issue may arise when you combine multiple data time series of one index or firm - which may be needed if you have multiple events of the same firm/index in your sample.
+EST does not allow for duplicate data since it cannot decide which of the entries should be the right one.
+A duplicate is two lines of one index/firm and date combination - with the same or different prices (see screenshots on the left).
+Both cases will corrupt ARC. |

 The fix: For fixing this bug, you will need your spreadsheet software.
 In MS Excel, for example, you can mark the data (company/index name and date) in your input files and select the function "delete duplicates".
 Please note that for a single company or index, there cannot be more than one closing price in one day.